Updated April 29, 2021

 According to Madhuleena Roy Chowdhury‘s Positive Psychology article What is the Mental Health Continuum, “The mental health continuum is a range having mental health and mental illness at the two extreme ends.
 The shift between the distinct markers of healthy point, problem point and disorder point are determined by a person’s internal and external faculties.”
 Below if the image from Madhuleena’s article.
 Please visit the link and read.

-A common denominator is a commonly shared theme or trait.
+We are all unique creations with uniquely different, and yet uniquely similar physical, mental and emotional bodies and minds.
+A common denominator is a commonly similar or shared theme or trait.
 You will no doubt have heard people speak about the common denominators for success in business, relationships and people who live to be healthy past 100.
 A common denominator is also a common element in a mathematical equation.
-In math class you learn to rewrite your math equations to change the undesirable answer.
-When things are not adding up in your life you may be prompted to start subtracting out potential causes; analyzing and rewriting your mental health equation by subtracting out contributing factors and adding in supports, can help you to restore and maintain better mental as well as physical health.
+In math class you learn to rewrite your math equations to change the answer.
+When things are not adding up in your life you may be prompted to start subtracting out potential causes.
+Analyzing and rewriting your mental health equation by subtracting out contributing factors and adding in supports, can help you to restore and maintain better mental and emotional, as well as physical health.

 Regardless of what symptoms you are experiencing in your body, that isolated symptom cannot and should not be taken ‘out of context’ of the whole body and whole person that you are.
 This is relevant in cases of mental, hormone, immune and overall health.
 Thank you Dr. Doidge for the excellent explanation below!